MasonKaing/discord-gemini-bot/README.md

 # discord-gemini-bot
 Experimental: A Python Discord bot that answers questions and DMs users using Gemini AI

+⚠️ Note: This bot uses Google’s Gemini API.
+You need your own API key to run it.
+Please follow Google’s API Terms of Service when using this project.

 Discord Bot with Gemini API

 A simple Discord bot built with Python, discord.py, and Google’s Gemini API. \